subquery/subql/docs/create/mapping.md

 ### Third-party libraries

-Due to the limitations of the virtual machine in our sandbox, currently we only support third-party libraries written by **CommonJS**.
+Due to the limitations of the virtual machine in our sandbox, currently, we only support third-party libraries written by **CommonJS**.

 We also support a **hybrid** library like `@polkadot/*` that uses ESM as default.
 However, if any other libraries depend on any modules in **ESM** format, the virtual machine will **NOT** compile and return an error.